agk84/SCL_3_beer/README.md

-"93 bottles of beer on the wall, take one down, pass it around, 92 bottles of beer on the wall.  " "92 bottles of beer on the wall, take one down, pass it around, 91 bottles of beer on the wall.  " "91 bottles of beer on the wall, take one down, pass it around, 90 bottles of beer on the wall.  "
+"93 bottles of beer on the wall, take one down, pass it around, 92 bottles of beer on the wall.  " "92 bottles of beer on the wall, take one down, pass it around, 91 bottles of beer on the wall.  " "91 bottles of beer on the wall, take one down, pass it around, 90 bottles of beer on the wall.  " "90 bottles of beer on the wall, take one down, pass it around, 89 bottles of beer on the wall.  "